-The latter negative result holds since there are low PA--degrees (by an application of the Low Basis Theorem to the set $\DNC_2(\emptyset)$).
-Now we are going to provide an interesting characterization of $\PA$ as a an implication.
+The latter negative result holds since there are low PA-degrees (by an application of the low basis theorem to the set $\DNC_2(\emptyset)$).
+Now we are going to provide an interesting characterization of $\PA$ as an implication.
 As a preparation we prove the following result.

-\begin{proposition} $\WKL\leqW\C_\IN'*\PA$. \end{proposition} \begin{proof} Given an infinite binary tree $T$ by a name $t\in\IN^\IN$, with the help of $\PA$ we can obtain a $q\in\IN^\IN$ that is of PA degree relative to $t$.
+\begin{proposition} $\WKL\leqW\C_\IN'*\PA$. \end{proposition} \begin{proof} Given an infinite binary tree $T$ by a name $t\in\IN^\IN$, we can, with the help of $\PA$, obtain a $q\in\IN^\IN$ that is of PA degree relative to $t$.
 This $q$ computes an infinite path $p\in2^\IN$ in $T$.
 We use an enumeration of all computable functions $\Phi_n:\In\IN^\IN\to\IN^\IN$.
 Then there must be some $n\in\IN$ such that $p=\Phi_n(q)$ is a path in $T$.
-We test all numbers $n\in\IN$ in parallel and we try to compute longer and longer prefixes of $\Phi_n(q)$.
-Whenever a longer prefix of $\Phi_n(q)$ than before lies completely in $T$, then we output the number $n$.
+We test all numbers $n\in\IN$ in parallel and try to compute longer and longer prefixes of $\Phi_n(q)$.
+Whenever a longer prefix of $\Phi_n(q)$ than before lies completely in $T$, we output the number $n$.
 Hence, any fixed number $n\in\IN$ will be produced infinitely often if and only if $p=\Phi_n(q)$ is an infinite path in $T$.
-It was proved in \cite[Theorem~9.4]{BGM12} that $\C_\IN'$ is equivalent to the cluster point problem on the natural numbers, hence it can be used to find one number $n\in\IN$ that has been produced infinitely often.
+It was proved in \cite[Theorem~9.4]{BGM12} that $\C_\IN'$ is equivalent to the cluster point problem on the natural numbers; hence it can be used to find one number $n\in\IN$ that has been produced infinitely often.
 Then $p=\Phi_n(q)$ is an infinite path in $T$, as desired. \end{proof}

 As a corollary we obtain the following characterization of $\PA$.